Master of Science in Pathology Laboratory Sciences

 Optimized sequence of courses within the current requirements:

-Spring: Pathology (4 cr), Biostatistics (if not taken in Fall, 2 cr), Immunology (2 cr), and Electives/Special Topics (4 or more cr).
-Total credits 12 – 14, or more depending on the choice of courses.
+Spring: Pathology (4 cr), Special Topics (2 cr), Immunology (2 cr), and Pathology Research (4 cr).
+Total credits 12, or more depending on the choice of courses.

 Other: Histology and Molecular Biology courses are highly recommended but not mandatory.